Student Residences Policies

 You are provided with a desk; a chair; a bed (usually 80 inches in length); a dresser; window shades, miniblinds, or curtains.
 Apartment-style residences also have a kitchen table, chairs, lounge seating, refrigerator, range, and shower curtain.

-You are responsible for the furniture that is provided to you, and furniture may not be removed from any room, apartment, or common area (unless authorized and moved by the Housing Office staff).
+You are responsible for the furniture that is provided to you, and furniture may not be removed from any room, apartment, or common area (unless authorized and moved by BU Housing staff).
 You are liable for the replacement of any furniture that is removed for whatever reason.

 The University will also levy moving fees to remove any non-University furniture that is left in your room, apartment, or common area at the end of the year.
-If any furniture is missing or damaged, report it to your hall/area residence office.
+If any furniture is missing or damaged, report it to you hall/area residence office.
 A furniture repair/request form may be completed at your hall/area residence office.

 Furniture in the common areas of residence facilities is for the use of the students of the floor or house and cannot be moved from that common area.
-Any student who appropriates common-area furniture will be required to return it and may be sanctioned.
-If common-area furniture is found in a student’s room or apartment, the occupants of the residence will be charged accordingly.
+Occupants of a residence will be charged accordingly if common-area furniture is found in a student’s room or apartment, the occupants of the residence will be charged accordingly.

 Waterbeds are not permitted in residences under any circumstances.